 Loading

-Future Cargo Reporting Model (FCRM)
+Future Cargo Reporting Model

-FCRM is a joint initiative between Australian Border Force (ABF) and the Department of Agriculture, Fisheries and Forestry (DAFF).
-FCRM is delivered under the Simplified Trade System (STS) reform agenda.
+Future Cargo Reporting Model (FCRM) is an joint initiative of Australian Border Force (ABF) initiated under the Simplified Trade System (STS) reforms.

 FCRM explores how government can get timely and accurate cargo information from industry.
 The initiative will help: